They say the first week of school sets the tone for the entire school year.

-How will you engage/empower your learners during the first week of school?
+How will you build relationships and community with your learners in the first week of school.

 Idea #1: Classroom/Playground Design Project

-What if instead of organizing your classroom or playground according to your tastes and preferences, you allowed students to co-design it with theirs?
+What if instead of organizing your classroom or play spaces according to your tastes and preferences, you allowed students to co-design it with theirs?

 Start Day One with tables, chairs and materials moved to all sides of the room.
 In the front of the classroom, write this provocative question across the board:

-Driving Question: How can we design an inclusive, imaginative and inquiry-based classroom/playground on a limited budget?
+Driving Question: How can we design an inclusive, imaginative and inquiry-based classroom/playground?